dlteif/CS585-final-project/README.md

 As you can see, it's simply the sum of image second derivatives in the horizontal and vertical dirctions.
 In areas where the image is uniform, the second derivatives of the image are 0.
 However, where the image has edges, the second derivatives of the image are changing very quickly.
 Therefore, near edges the Laplacian will have non-zero values.
 Therefore, when there are sharper edges, the variance of the Laplacian will be larger than with an image which has blurry outputs.

-We show laplacians of two sample images below.
+We show laplacians of two sample images below. **We recommend clicking to look at images closely**.

 First, we show the laplacian of the blurry input.